kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

 ## Terraform and Ansible
 - Terraform can be used to create the infrastructure and then use Ansible to configure it
+- see the example in the demo_projects folder
 ```tf
 resource "aws_instance" "myapp-server" {
   # ...